plone/plone.app.caching/README.txt

 Yet another solution involves intercepting the request and dynamically adding a special ``X-Anonymous`` header to the anonymous request and then using Vary in split view responses to add this header to the cache key.
-Examples of this last solution for both Squid and Varnish are included in this package.
+Examples of this last solution for both Squid and Varnish are included in this package in the 'proxy-configs' directory.
-[XXX - not done yet]